emory-courses/ai-research-practicum/docs/ai_conferences.md

 # AI Conferences

+## Exercises

-* Go to the [group page](https://canvas.emory.edu/courses/105451/groups) on Canvas, click the **AI Conferences** tab, and select an area.
+* Go to `[People - AI Conferences]` on Canvas and select an area.
-* Visit [conferences](ai_conferences.md) in the selected area and categorize relevant fields by reading their programs and proceedings.
+* Visit conferences in the selected area and categorize relevant fields by reading their programs and proceedings.
 * Analyze trending research fields and check the state-of-the-art approaches.
 * For each group member, list two potential research ideas based on the literature survey.
-* Make slides for 5-min presentations.
+* Submit slides for a 5-min presentation (per group) summarizing above activities.

 ---